Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 She knew I was joking when I said, "Can I read while you say that?", but I wanted her to see, if you speak to people and you're not clear what you want back from them, it takes the energy from the conversation.
 It makes it confusing to know how to follow it, makes it less interesting.

 She later told me that this was very helpful for her that I mentioned this.
-She could see why so many people didn't like talking with her, and that she used far more words than she herself enjoyed using, but she just didn't know how to get clear what she wanted back.
+She could see why so many people didn't like talking with her and that she used far more words than she herself enjoyed using, but she just didn't know how to get clear what she wanted back.

-**As a result of our conversation, she started to become conscious of what she wanted back before she said anything.** And then she found that she would use far less words, and much more often, get what she wanted in the conversation.
+**As a result of our conversation, she started to become conscious of what she wanted back before she said anything.** Then she found that she would use far less words, and much more often, get what she wanted in the conversation.

-This is a very important part of nonviolent communication that when we reveal our honesty, what's alive in us, when we say what's going, on to be conscious of what we want back.
+This is a very important part of nonviolent communication that when we reveal our honesty, what's alive in us, when we say what's going on, to be conscious of what we want back.

 My prediction is, the more conscious you are what you want back in the form of what you're requesting of your listener, you use fewer words and get more understanding.

 ### Difficult needs to get clear

 **Some needs are not too easy for people to get clear, what they do want back, to get these needs met.**

 Very often, these are very important needs to get met.

-For example, I was working with a father and his 15 year old son, and this father was not getting his need for respect met in relationship the son.
+For example, I was working with a father and his 15 year old son, and this father was not getting his need for respect met in relationship with the son.

 (52:02)
 So I said to the Father, the son was sitting there, I said,